 Julian was in a group of other 8-10 year olds interested in the arts, and found a real place for himself at this camp.
 Over the course of the week he came home excitedly talking about his superhero and bursting with ideas for creating drawings and stories.
 He really found a place for himself at camp, and the self-doubt he often faces at school was nowhere to be found.
 As a parent, it’s so wonderful and rewarding seeing your child’s confidence bloom.

-So I turned to *the* place in Cincinnati for kids interested in the performing arts: The Children’s Theatre of Cincinnati.
+The Children’s Theatre of Cincinnati is *the* place in Cincinnati for kids interested in the performing arts.
 I’m sure you know The Children’s Theatre for its outstanding shows — but TCT also has camps and classes year-round to encourage kids to embrace the arts.

 TCT Summer Camp is accessible for kids of all levels and backgrounds; its camps are classified as “Exposure,” “Training” and “Professional,” with Exposure being a great, low-pressure place for kids to start.
-As its name suggests, Exposure Camp literally exposes kids to the performing arts, and Camp Redbank’s Got Talent featured performers of all kinds – the puppeteer and magician were Julian’s favorites.
+As its name suggests, Exposure Camp literally exposes kids to the performing arts, and are open and accessible for all Cincy kids.

 Of course, TCT Summer Camp also has many elements of the classic summer camp experience: the kids did crafts, played games and learned funny jokes and songs.
 The counselors were absolutely awesome — in particular, Mr. Kyle, really encouraged Julian’s creativity and acted as a mentor for him.
 As a parent, this camp experience was really everything I could have hoped for – and more.